MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-offline.md

 ## Download R Server dependencies

-From an internet-connected computer, download Microsoft R Open (MRO) .NET Core for Linux.
+From an internet-connected computer, download Microsoft R Open (MRO) and .NET Core for Linux.
 MRO provides the R distribution used by R Server.
 The .NET Core component is required for MicrosoftML (machine learning) and mrsdeploy, used for remote execution, web service deployment, and configuration of R Server as web node and compute node instances.

 | Component | Version | Download Link |
 |-----------|---------|---------------|